Indiana

 “A drug abuser or an alcoholic charged with or convicted of a felony may request treatment” and be referred by the court for treatment instead of prosecution or imprisonment, unless the defendant has been charged with a violent crime or “has a record that includes at least two (2) prior convictions for forcible felonies or a burglary classified as a Class A or Class B felony,” and has no other charges pending.
 See Ind.
 Code §§ 12-23-6.1-1, 12-23-7.1-1 et seq.
 The defendant “must waive a jury trial and consent to a trial by the court or must enter a guilty plea, with the general finding to be entered by the court to be deferred until the time that prosecution may be resumed.” § 12-23-7.1-2.
 If the treatment is completed successfully, the charges must be dismissed. § 12-23-7.1-11.
 See also State v.
 Nix, 833 N.E.
 2d 541 (Ind.
 Ct.
 App.
 2005).

 In addition, with the consent of the defendant and the prosecuting attorney, a court may defer prosecution for up to one year for a defendant charged with a misdemeanor or infraction in which the use of alcohol or drugs was a contributing factor or material element of the offense or the defendant’s mental illness was a contributing factor.
 Ind.
 Code § 12-23-5-1 et seq.
 The court may order the defendant to satisfactorily complete an alcohol or drug treatment program, undergo treatment for mental illness, or satisfy other conditions imposed by the court during this deferral period. § 12-23-5-2.
 If the defendant fulfills the conditions set forth by the court, the court shall dismiss the charges. § 12-23-5-4.
-A defendant is not eligible for deferral under this section if the offense giving rise to the prosecution involved a death or serious bodily injury, the defendant has at least two prior felony convictions, or other criminal proceedings (not arising out of the same incident) alleging the commission of a felony are pending against the defendant. § 12-23-5-7.
+A defendant is not eligible for deferral under this section if the offense giving rise to the prosecution involved a death or serious bodily injury, the defendant has at least two prior forcible felony convictions, other criminal proceedings (not arising out of the same incident) alleging the commission of a felony are pending against the defendant, or the defendant is on probation or parole and the supervising authority does not consent to participation. § 12-23-5-7.

 L. Juvenile adjudications

 Expungement of juvenile adjudications (“true bills”) is governed by Ind.
-Code § 31-39-8-2.
+Code § 31-39-8 et. seq.
 (Juvenile proceedings not resulting in a “true bill” may be expunged under the provisions of § 35-38-9-1.)
 At any time, a person may petition the juvenile court to expunge all records pertaining to juvenile delinquency proceedings.
 Id.
-In reviewing the petition, the court considers numerous factors, including the nature of the offense, case disposition, and the person’s current status. § 31-39-8-3.
-Upon a court order of expungement, all records are destroyed or given to the petitioner. § 31-39-8-6.
-There exists no statutory authority to seal a juvenile record.
+In reviewing the petition, the court considers numerous factors, including the nature of the offense, case disposition, and the person’s current status. § 31-39-8-3(e).
+Upon a court order of expungement, all records are destroyed or given to the petitioner, but data from the records is maintained by the court on a secure database without identification to the public or others without legal authority. § 31-39-8-6.
+Each law enforcement agency or treatment provider shall send that person’s records to the court if granted. § 31-39-8-5.
+When a person becomes twenty-two years old, the State Police shall seal the person’s juvenile history data, unless the person is arrested for certain felonies. § 10-13-4-13.

-Minor victims of human trafficking: Ind.
-Code § 31-37-22-11 – Minor who was the victim of human trafficking may move to vacate an adjudication if he proves by a preponderance of the evidence that he was a trafficked child and coerced at the time he performed the delinquent act, and the act did not result in bodily injury to another person.
-Prosecutor must be informed, and a hearing must be held.
+Minor victims of human trafficking: A minor who was the victim of human trafficking may move to vacate an adjudication if it is proven by a preponderance of the evidence that they were a trafficked child and coerced or under the control of another person at the time of the delinquent act, and the act did not result in bodily injury to another person.
+Ind.
+Code § 31-37-22-11.
+The prosecutor must be informed, and a hearing must be held.
+Id.

 M. Administrative sealing